 And finally, there’s the Dell Ultrasharp U2718Q, which is just one of the best 27in 4K monitors ever, because I own one myself.
 Admittedly, its current deal price of $399 isn’t the cheapest it’s ever been (its all-time low was $360 back in March earlier this year), but it’s still the lowest price it’s been ever since.
 Personally, I reckon this will be ripe for some better deals come next week, as it’s been sitting at this kind of price ever since the middle of October.

-Of course, for all the latest (and proper) Black Friday monitor deals, make sure you bookmark our Best Black Friday and Cyber Monday monitor deals page for all the biggest savings.
+Of course, for all the latest (and proper) Black Friday monitor deals, make sure you bookmark our Black Friday gaming monitor deals page for all the biggest savings.
 I’ll be updating this regularly with more and more deals as I find them over the coming week and a half, so do keep an eye on it if none of the monitors here take your fancy.

 For more Black Friday deals-hunting, have a look at our other Black Friday hub pages, which are all linked for your viewing pleasure below: